 WARNING Batteries produce hydrogen and oxygen gases when being charged.
-These explosive gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if the ventilation is poor.
+These explosive gases escape through the vent/fill caps and may Batteries produce hydrogen and oxygen gases when being charged. form an explosive atmosphere around the battery if the ventilation is poor.
 This gas may remain around the battery for several hours after charging.
 Sparks or flame can ignite the gas and cause an explosion.